baswap/Baswap-app/README.md

 ## 🗒️ Summary

-BAswap is a bilingual (English/Việt) Streamlit dashboard that fetches real-time environmental data from our buoy in Vinh Long, and presents in an interactive, user-friendly way.
+This website is part of our Buoy-based AIoT system for water quality monitor and prediction (BASWAP) project.
+This repository features a bilingual (English/Việt) Streamlit dashboard that fetches real-time environmental data from our buoy in Vinh Long, and presents in an interactive, user-friendly way.
 Users can filter by date, measurement type, and aggregation functions, then export to CSV for offline analysis.

 ## 👥 Team Members